|Oracle® Database Appliance Getting Started Guide

 scp command with the internal IP address 192.168.16.27 to copy the configuration from dom0 to ODA_BASE.

-To initiate the deployment using an existing configuration file, enter a command similar to the following:
+To initiate the deployment using an existing configuration file, enter a command similar to the following, substituting your file's directory path and file name as necessary:

 To initiate a real time configuration and deployment, enter the following command: